mozilla/addons-frontend/docs/moz-addon-manager.md

 ## Developing on Android

-The presence of `mozAddonManager` on Firefox for Android will activate the add-on installation switch.
+The presence of the `mozAddonManager` API on Firefox for Android will activate the add-on installation switch.
 Again, you will see this on https://addons.mozilla.org (production) but not on a development site.

-To activate it on a development site, first make sure you set the preference up above.
-If you're testing this on an Android device then the preference is enough to access `mozAddonManager`.
+To activate access to this API on a development site, first make sure you set the `extensions.webapi.testing` preference to `true`.
+If you're testing on an Android device then you can now access `mozAddonManager`.

-If you're testing this on desktop Firefox, you need to make sure your user agent looks like Firefox for Android.
+If you're testing on desktop Firefox to emulate Android (for development), you need to make sure your user agent looks like Firefox for Android.
 You can
 [save a custom device](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode#Saving_custom_devices) in